akleroy/phangs_imaging_scripts/README_for_v3.txt

 A. K. Leroy, E. Schinnerer et al. (in preparation).

+*Temporarily*, while the survey paper remains in preparation, if you use the "pilot" (2015.1.00925 and 2015.1.00956) sample before publication of the survey paper please add a citation that "These maps have been previous presented in J. Sun et al. (2018ApJ...860..172S)."
+If you specifically use the NGC 0628 data (ADS/JAO.ALMA#2012.1.00650.S) before the publication of the survey paper, please reference that these data have also been presented in Leroy et al. 2016 (2016ApJ...831...16L) and Kreckel et al. 2018 (2018ApJ...863L..21K)."

 Please also add the following acknowledgments:

 This paper makes use of the following ALMA data: